 The existence of unrecoverable receivables is connected with business risk, which is to a various degree inherent in all banking activities.
-If a particular receivable meets the conditions for a write-off, Prima banka writes off the receivable directly into expenses in the statement of comprehensive income under "Wet profit/(loss) on write-off of receivables" and recognised impairment provisions are reversed.
+If a particular receivable meets the conditions for a write-off, Prima banka writes off the receivable directly into expenses in the statement of comprehensive income under "Net profit/(loss) on write-off of receivables" and recognised impairment provisions are reversed.
 Receivables for which the right of collection did not expire continue to be recognised in off-balance sheet accounts.
-The Committee for Non-Performing Loans decides which write-off method will be applied with respect to a particular receivable.
+The Loans Committee decides which write-off method will be applied with respect to a particular receivable.
 When a written-off receivable is collected, income is recognised in the statement of comprehensive income under "Net profit/(loss) on write-off of receivables".

-Financial Assets Measured at Fair Value Through Profit or Loss
+Financial Assets Measured at Fair Value through Profit or Loss